Edward Ferrero: Postbellum

-Ferrero mustered out of the army on August 24, 1865, and returned home to New York City.
-He chose not to reopen his previous dance academy, but instead leased a building in a new location, eventually turning it into a world-famed ballroom known as Apollo Hall, 31 West 28th Street at Broadway.
+With the surrender of Robert E. Lee at Appomattox on April 19, 1865, the subsequent dissolution of the Confederate state, and the collapse of organized Confederate resistance beyond a few small holdouts in the spring and summer, military operations began winding down and the Union army began the process of demobilization.
+Ferrero was discharged August 24, 1865 and returned home to New York City.
+He chose not to reopen his previous dance academy, but instead leased a building in a new location.
+Ferrero would turn it into a world-famed ballroom known as Apollo Hall on 31 West 28th Street on Broadway.
 In 1872, he terminated his lease and the building was converted into a theater.

 Ferrero leased the ballroom of Tammany Hall for his academy and joined the Tammany Society, becoming socially active in Democratic political circles, although he never ran for office.
 He was active in veterans affairs, including the Grand Army of the Republic and the Loyal Legion.
 He also joined the Freemasons.
 He published a second best-selling book, The History of Dancing, which remains in print today.

-He leased the Lenox Lyceum in January 1889 and continued as one of the country's foremost dance instructors for another decade.
-He retired in May 1899 when he became ill with a variety of ailments that claimed his life by the end of the year.
+In January 1889, he leased the Lenox Lyceum in January 1889 and continued as one of the country's foremost dance instructors for another decade.
+He retired in May 1899 when he became ill with a variety of ailments that claimed his life by the end of that year.

 Ferrero died in New York City and is buried in Green-Wood Cemetery, Brooklyn.